 Following these simple rules of wedding rehearsal dinner etiquette can help make the dinner easy and enjoyable.

 The Guest List

-The location can be as formal as a five star restaurant or as informal as a barbeque in ones backyard.
+The location can be as formal as a five-star restaurant or as informal as a barbeque in one's backyard.
 The atmosphere should be relaxed and casual.
-The dinner should fall at least a week before the wedding so that all last minute questions can be voiced and answered.
-It is important that the rehearsal dinner not out shine the wedding and reception.
+The dinner should fall at least a week before the wedding so that all last-minute questions can be voiced and answered.
+It is important that the rehearsal dinner does not outshine the wedding and reception.

 A Few Last Minute Tips

-- Bride and groom should allow the host to be in charge.
+- The bride and groom should allow the host to be in charge.
 Do not try to micromanage how the event is handled, just relax and enjoy!

 - The hosts should make sure the dinner is paid for.
 There should be no reason for the guests to pay for their meals or drinks.